with Xiang Fang

 We empirically document and theoretically evaluate a dual role for government debt.
 An increase in government debt improves liquidity and lowers liquidity premia, while it creates policy uncertainty and raises default risk premia.
 We interpret and quantitatively evaluate these two channels through the lens of a general equilibrium asset pricing model with risk-sensitive agents subject to liquidity shocks.
 The calibrated model generates quantitatively realistic liquidity spreads and default risk premia, and suggests that increasing safe asset supply can be risky.

-AFA, NBER SI Capital Markets, Zurich, Backus Memorial Conference*, Cavalcade Asia, CEPR ESSFM Gerzensee*, Greater Bay Conference, LBS Summer Symposium, SED, SHUFE Conference, UBC Winter Conference.
+NBER AP*, NBER SI Capital Markets, AFA, EFA, Cavalcade, Zurich, Backus Memorial Conference*, Cavalcade Asia, CEPR ESSFM Gerzensee*, Greater Bay Conference, LBS Summer Symposium, SED, SHUFE Conference, UBC Winter Conference.